psycopg/psycopg2/doc/src/cursor.rst

         `~psycopg2.ProgrammingError` is raised and the cursor position is not changed.

-        The method can be used both for client-side cursors and :ref:`server-side cursors <server-side-cursors>`.
-Server-side cursors
-        can usually scroll backwards only if declared `~cursor.scrollable`.

         .. note::

             According to the |DBAPI|_, the exception raised for a cursor out